-Now, we (your favorite Ads & Analytics team from ChatterBlast) aren’t here to speak on the war in Ukraine, China’s real estate bubble, or even the state of America’s economy.
+Now, we (your favorite Ads & Analytics team from ChatterBlast) aren’t here to speak on politics, real estate bubbles, or even the state of America’s economy.
 We’re here to answer one simple question: during times of economic downturn, should marketing spend reduce, maintain, or increase?

 Marketing during a recession has seen systematic declines over the history of the United States.
 During the 2008 financial crisis, marketing spend dropped 27% across all channels according to MIQ, and this number doesn’t account for the major growth in newer channels and social media platforms that are now widely used.